-12 Feb Why We Believe What We Believe: Salvation (Ep 10)
+12 Feb Why We Believe What We Believe: Doctrine of Salvation, Pt 2 (Ep 10)

 Justification is not “just as if I’d” never sinned.
 It’s much more than that.
 Justification is the work of Jesus Christ to declare you righteous.
 Let’s learn together in episode 10 of Why We Believe What We Believe.